Major Research Areas

 Representative Publications and further reading:

-Porous Material for Indutrially Relevent Gas/Solvent Separations:
+Porous Material for Indutrially Relevent Gas/Solvent Separations

 Industrially Relevant Hydrocarbons and CO2 Separation: